In today’s post, I want to share my top 20 Michael Port quotes from his best-selling book, Book Yourself Solid.

 # 1 Choose your clients as carefully as you choose your friends.

 You can’t think of your customers and clients like a one-night stand.
-Many of your customers will be life-long customers, if you treat them well, so it’s in your best interest to find clients that are fun and easy to work with, and profitable.
+Many of your customers will be life-long customers, if you treat them well and stay in touch, so it’s in your best interest to find clients that are fun and easy to work with, and profitable.
 If someone is giving you problems from day one, ask yourself if you can really see yourself working with that person for a long time.
-A quick buck is not worth years of pain and punishment of dealing with a difficult client.
+A quick buck is not worth the years of pain and punishment of dealing with a difficult client.
 If everyone is a prospect, no one is a prospect.

 # 2 Marketing and sales isn’t about trying to persuade, coerce, or manipulate people into buying your services.
 It’s about putting yourself out in front of, and offering your services to, those whom you are meant to serve – people who already need and are looking for your service.

 Your job as a business owner is to find people who want what you have, not to bug, pressure or chase people.
 You simply need to sift and sort through people until you find those folks.
 You can succeed by focusing your advertising and marketing efforts exclusively on your target market.
-If you’ve done your due diligence, selected the right target market and used effective marketing and advertising, you won’t have to convince anyone.
+If you’ve done your due diligence, selected the right target market and used effective marketing and advertising, you won’t have to convince anyone to do business with you.

-People love to be around other positive, funny, and friendly people.
+People love to be around other positive, funny, and friendly people who uplift them and encourage them.
 That applies to friendships and the business world.
 Put a smile on your face and don’t be scared to use humor.
-Your clients will appreciate that and many of them will do business with you because you could make them laugh.
+Your clients will appreciate it and many of them will do business with you because you could make them laugh.

 # 4 Your likability factor has an enormous impact on your perceived value.